Now Available: gammaCore Home Delivery

 gammaCore™ (non-invasive vagus nerve stimulator) is indicated for:

-- Adjunctive use for the preventive treatment of cluster headache
+- Adjunctive use for the preventive treatment of cluster headache in adult patients.

 Available by prescription only.
 US Federal Law restricts this device to sale by or on the order of a licensed healthcare provider.